Skip to main content

 Time Investment

-• 200+ hours average time to resolve identity theft issues
+• Many hours over weeks or months are often needed to resolve identity theft issues

 • Hours on hold calling banks, creditors, and government agencies